Implementation Considerations – Internationalization

 If your payload contains characters outside of this character set, you must use a custom font that has character support for your languages.

-Our platform currently only allows for a 1MB maximum template zip file.
+MATTR VII currently only allows for a 1MB maximum template.zip file.
 This means CJK (Chinese, Japanese and Korean) fonts would generally be too big.
+If this affects your implementation, please contact us.

-You may wish to make your PDF bilingual / trilingual / multi-lingual, however unlike apps or websites, PDFs cannot display different languages depending on the user’s system language preferences.
+You may wish to make your PDF bilingual / trilingual / multi-lingual.
+Unlike apps or websites, PDFs cannot display different languages depending on the user’s system language preferences.
+We recommend two options to address this:

-Real world example of this is a passport.
-The labels have multiple languages on it, and often so does disclaimer and informational text.
+• Display all the languages on a single template: Real world example of this is a passport.
+The labels have multiple languages on it, and often so does the disclaimer and informational text.
 This approach may be useful if your use case requires cross-regional holder and verifiers, and the verifier may not be familiar with the credential itself.

-If you are already gathering the user’s preferred language, you may wish to create multiple templates and switch template file as needed.
-This is useful if the credential would generally be used within one region or be presented remotely.
+• Different template files for different languages: If you are already obtaining the user’s preferred language, you may wish to create multiple templates and switch between them as needed.
+This is useful if the credential would generally be used within one region or presented remotely.

-Generally if the language you want to use is available as a system language on iOS or there are no issues displaying characters from your language in iOS then you should not run into any issues.
+Generally if the language you want to use is available as a system language on iOS, or if there are no issues displaying characters from your language in iOS, then you should not run into any issues.

-Generally if the language you want to use is available as a system language on Android or there are no issues displaying characters from your language in Android then you should not run into any issues.
+Generally if the language you want to use is available as a system language on Android, or if there are no issues displaying characters from your language in Android, then you should not run into any issues.